rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Message Signing

-These messages are signed using public key technology so that no unidentified participant can interfere.
+In order to avoid interference on the untrusted networ, messares are signed using public key cryptography.
 The signing is implemented using a master certificate that signs all the individual certificates (of the coordinators and participants).

-It is currently not checked whether the message originates (with regards to the from-field) from the same actor as it is signed by (spoofing is still possible).
+As of now, the stated message origin is not cross-validated with the certificate yet, which means that a faulty actor may spoof messages.

 ## Shortcomings of our Implementation

-In the original paper, view changes were not implemented.
+In the original paper, view changes were not implemented and we therefore declared their implementation out-of-scope.
-We considered implementing these, but ultimately set other priorities.
-The system has also not been ran in a distributed fashion.

-The idea to get our implementation running in a distributed fashion is:
+Furthermore we did not ran the system in a distributed fashion, the reason is explained in the [Discussion chapter](#discussion).
+We do have some ideas however:

-- Manually start **Akka Actors** in different JVMs (could be on the same or on different PCs)
+- Manually starting **Akka Actors** in different JVMs (optional: could be on the same or on different PCs).
-- Get the actors to communicate with each other using Artery (serialization of messages, actor discovery)
+- Getting the actors to communicate with each other using *Artery* (serialization of messages, actor discovery).
-- Key distribution might be hard, disable the checks in code
+- Reworking key distribution (hard) or disabling signature checks

 # Evaluation